Corruption in Tajikistan: Background

+It originated as part of the Corruption in the Soviet Union.

-Tajikistan gained independence in 1991, when the Soviet Union collapsed, and the ensuing civil war, waged from 1992 to 1997, left the people largely apathetic and passive in the face of government authority.
+Tajikistan gained independence in 1991, when the Soviet Union collapsed, and the ensuing civil war, waged from 1992 to 1997, left the people largely apathetic and passive in the face of a government authority.
 Landlocked and poor in natural resources, Tajikistan remains the poorest and least developed of the former Soviet republics, with half of the inhabitants living on less than US$2 a day.
 Many Tajiks have emigrated to Russia or Kazakhstan, and the large amounts of money they send back home make Tajikistan one of the more remittance-dependent countries on earth.
 There are, moreover, major problems with organized crime, drug trafficking, religious extremism, and drug abuse.

 Scale of corruption

 Transparency International's Corruption Perceptions Index scores 180 countries according to the perceived corruption of the public sector and then ranks those countries by their score.
-In the 2021 Index, the country whose public sector was perceived to be most honest received a score of 88 (out of 100) and a rank of 1; the country whose public sector was perceived as most corrupt, a score of 11 and a rank of 180.
-Tajikistan received a score of 25 and a rank of 150.
-Of its neighbors, China scored 45, Uzbekistan 28, Kyrgyzstan 27, and Afghanistan 16.
+In the 2024 Index, the country whose public sector was perceived to be most honest received a score of 90 (out of 100) and a rank of 1; the country whose public sector was perceived as most corrupt, a score of 8 and a rank of 180.
+The average score was 43.
+Tajikistan received a score of 19 and a rank of 164.
+For comparison with regional scores, the best score among Eastern European and Central Asian countries was 53, the average score was 35 and the worst score was 17.

 Tajikistan received a score of 9 out of 100, for control of corruption on the World Bank’s 2009 Worldwide Governance Indicators (WGI).
 This score represented a drop from 18 in 2007.